New York's 142nd State Assembly district

 New York's 142nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Patrick B. Burke since 2019.

 Geography

-District 142 is in Erie County.
-It contains South Buffalo, the City of Lackawanna, and the towns of West Seneca, Ellicott and Orchard Park.
+As of 2022, the 142nd District is entirely within Erie County.
+It contains portions of Buffalo's Fillmore and Lovejoy wards, all of Buffalo's South ward, most of the City of Lackawanna, the town of West Seneca, and parts of the town of Orchard Park.

 2010s

 District 142 is in Erie County.
-It contains South Buffalo, the City of Lackawanna, and the towns of West Seneca, Ellicott, Duells Corner and Orchard Park.
+It contains South Buffalo, the City of Lackawanna, and the towns of West Seneca, and Orchard Park.